 If your roofer has a license plate from another state, it’s a tell-tale sign they are not local.

-They will not provide you a quote without seeing the insurance paperwork.
+They won’t provide you a quote without seeing the insurance paperwork.

 Many storm chasers insist on seeing your insurance paperwork.
 Yes, insurance paperwork is incredibly helpful for a roofer.
 It has all your roof measurements, making it easier and faster to put together a quote.
 We sometimes ask for it too, but we never require it.
 Storm chasers require your insurance paperwork so they can match their quote to it to maximize their profits–even if their job doesn’t actually cost that much.

 Number one, this is illegal.
 Number two, they probably will just add the cost of your deductible to the roofing quote to make up for it.